Charles Ponzi: Collapse of the scheme

 In the meantime, Ponzi had hired a publicist, William McMasters.
 However, McMasters quickly became suspicious of Ponzi's endless talk of postal reply coupons, as well as the ongoing investigation against him.
 He later described Ponzi as a "financial idiot" who did not seem to know how to add.
 The investigation into Ponzi began in late July, when McMasters found several highly incriminating documents that indicated Ponzi was merely "robbing Peter to pay Paul".
 McMasters went to Grozier, his former employer, with this information.
-Grozier offered him $5,000 for his story, which was printed in the Post on August 2, 1920.
-McMaster's article declared Ponzi hopelessly insolvent, reporting that while he claimed $7 million in liquid funds, he was actually at least $2 million in debt.
+Grozier offered him $5,000 for his story, which was printed in the Post on 2 August 1920.
+In his article, McMasters declared Ponzi hopelessly insolvent, reporting that while he claimed $7 million in liquid funds, he was actually at least $2 million in debt.
 With interest factored in, McMasters wrote, Ponzi was as much as $4.5 million in the red.
 The story touched off a massive run, and Ponzi paid off in one day.
 He then sped up plans to build a massive conglomerate that would engage in banking and import/export operations.

 Even before his trial, Ponzi's name had begun to pass into the language as a fraudster.
-This 25 September 1920 ad for Washington Mutual Savings Bank in Seattle, declares, "Don't Be Ponzied".
+This ad dated 25 September 1920 for Washington Mutual Savings Bank in Seattle, declares, "Don't Be Ponzied".

 At this point, further trouble came from an unexpected quarter.
 Massachusetts Bank Commissioner Joseph Allen became concerned that if major withdrawals exhausted Ponzi's reserves, it would bring Boston's banking system to its knees.
 Allen's suspicions were further aroused when he found out a large number of Ponzi-controlled accounts had received more than $250,000 in loans from Hanover Trust.
 This led Allen to speculate that Ponzi was not nearly as well-financed as he claimed, since he was getting large loans from the bank he effectively controlled.
 He ordered two bank examiners to keep an eye on Ponzi's accounts.